brooklynrail/brooklynrail-platform/content/people/huma-bhabha.md

 first_name: Huma
 last_name: Bhabha
 pronouns: she/her
-short_bio: Themes of memory, war, displacement, and the pervasive histories of colonialism can be found in the work of **Huma Bhabha**.
+short_bio: "Themes of memory, war, displacement, and the pervasive histories of colonialism can be found in the work of **Huma Bhabha**.
 Using found materials and the detritus of everyday life, she creates haunting human figures that hover between abstraction and figuration, monumentality and entropy.
 While her